 - How are you comparing with your competitors?

-- Do your listings look great and function perfectly on both desktop and mobile devices?
+- Do your listings function well on both desktop and mobile devices?

-Tools such as Rentals United Data Studio can indicate improvement opportunities for your listings.
-Its ingenious Property Health Cards can identify any missing information quickly, and automatically point out key details that make your listings more likely to convert.
+Tools such as Rentals United Analytics can indicate improvement opportunities for your listings.
+Also, with the Quality Checker tool you can identify any missing information on your listings quickly, and automatically point out key details that make your listings more likely to convert.

 The Unsellable Nights metric enables you to check your property’s availability health at a glance, and see how many of your nights are blocked over the next 30, 60, and 90 days.
 A score of less than 5% is best.
 Anything over 5-16% means you should consider unblocking some dates to increase revenue.
 A score of more than 16% means your revenue potential may be seriously affected if you don’t unblock more nights quickly.